affanmustafa/affanmustafa/README.md

 # 💫 About Me:
+Hey this coding thing is kinda fun.
 I code in Node, Nest, React, Next, Angular, Powershell and a little bit of Rust these days

 ## 🌐 Socials: